What working locum tenens can offer you.

+What are the benefits of working locum tenens?
 Being a locum tenens professional for many can mean freedom – to travel, to have a flexible schedule, to gain a wider skill set, to make extra income, to live in different parts of the country or try different practice settings, and to avoid administrative duties.

-As a locum tenens physician or provider, you’ll fill a position at a facility when the permanent doctor or nurse is on leave or until a new one is hired.
+As a locum tenens physician or advanced practitioner, you’ll fill a position at a facility when the permanent doctor or nurse is on leave or until a new one is hired.
 You might also provide extra coverage during peak seasons or work shorter assignments to cover for vacations.
 Assignments can range from a few days to many months, but every assignment you take is completely up to you.

 Here are some reasons to choose locum tenens work:

-- You’re just starting your career and want to decide where you want to live and what kind of practice you’d like to pursue
+- You’re just starting your career and want to decide where you want to live and what kind of practice you’d like to pursue.

 - You’re retiring from your permanent practice but still want to practice medicine to earn extra income and keep your skills current.